Ourobor/Hex-Size-Support/README.md

 # Hex-Size-Support
-A Foundry VTT add on module that allows the use of alternative snapping logic for hex tiles of a size greater than one hex.
+A Foundry VTT add on module that allows the use of alternative snapping logic for hex tiles of a size greater than one hex, specifically for token sizes for the TTRPG Lancer.

 # How it works
 This module adds a new set of configuration options for a token that change snapping logic